biodati/studio_help/docs/sections/networks/creating_a_subset_network_within_tabular_view.md

-# Creating a Subset Network within Tabular and Vizualizer.
+# Creating a Subset Network within Tabular and Visualizer.

 ## Creating a separate network from an already existing network.